microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

     - `declaration`
 	- `readonly`, `static`, `deprecated`, `abstract`
 	- `async`, `modification`, `documentation`
+ - extensions can contribute new types and modifiers along with default styling rules
 ## Token Styling
 - default styling rules to map token classifications to TextMate scopes
 - Themes and user settings can define rules to assign classifications to styles (foreground, italic, underline, bold)